 - Financial Services

-Among the highest-paid accountants, financial services professionals engage in financial transactions such as raising funds, underwriting insurance, and issuing securities.
+Professionals in this area engage in financial transactions, such as raising funds, underwriting insurance, and issuing securities.
 They also provide risk management, auditing, and analysis services.

 - Management Consulting